- Optimizely Web Experimentation

 Webinar.
 You can boost registration for webinars or other events by experimenting with several different versions of your landing page.

-MAB does not generate statistical significance but pushes traffic to the better performing variations; the reason for the better performance is not important.
+MAB does not generate statistical significance but pushes traffic to the better-performing variations; the reason for the better performance is not important.

-Set up a Stats Accelerator experiment in Optimizely
+Set up a Stats Accelerator experiment

 Get to statistical significance faster with Stats Accelerator for a more in-depth look at how Stats Accelerator works and how to interpret your results from a Stats Accelerator experiment.